 Updated on December 28, 2022 by Sarina Tariq

 Threading the sewing machine the right way is a very important first step which shouldn’t be taken lightly at all.
 So you are on the right track in reading this.

-First thing I would advice you is to go and read your sewing machine manual ( after you have read this post ofcourse); if you do not have the manual please get one pronto – check this post for the
+The first thing I would advise you is to go and read your sewing machine manual ( after you have read this post, of course); if you do not have the manual, please get one pronto – check this post for the

 Wind the bobbin before threading the machine